-- 5.30 LPSS paragraph 4.3.23 provides some indication of what may be considered limited infilling however the ultimate judgement lies with the decision maker and is a matter of planning judgment based on the specific circumstances of the case.
 LPSS paragraph 4.3.23 states: 'Limited infilling is considered to be the development of a small gap in an otherwise continuous built-up frontage, or the small-scale redevelopment of existing properties within such a frontage.
 It also includes infilling of small gaps within built development.
-It should be appropriate to the scale of the locality and not have an adverse impact on the character of the countryside or the local environment.' - 5.31 It should however be noted that limited infilling is not restricted to new dwellings only and could include new buildings.
-It could also include other forms of development should a compelling case be made as to why, in that specific case, it should be considered as limited infilling for the purposes of this policy. - 5.32 In arriving at a conclusion as to whether a proposal constitutes limited infilling, the decision maker must consider first, whether the proposal is 'infilling', and second whether that infilling can be considered to be 'limited'.
-To be considered 'infilling' a proposal must of necessity be located within a space or a gap between other buildings. - 5.33 Whether a proposal can be considered to be 'limited' relates both to the size of the site and the scale of the proposed development.
-For example, a proposal for a limited number of homes which is located within what is considered to be a significant gap will not be considered to comprise 'limited infilling'. - 5.34 It is important to stress that the process outlined simply leads to a decision as to whether the proposal should be considered to be not inappropriate in Green Belt terms.
+It should be appropriate to the scale of the locality and not have an adverse impact on the character of the countryside or the local environment.'

+- 6.29 It should however be noted that limited infilling is not restricted to new dwellings only and could include new buildings.
+It could also include other forms of development should a compelling case be made as to why, in that specific case, it should be considered as limited infilling for the purposes of this policy. - 6.30 In arriving at a conclusion as to whether a proposal constitutes limited infilling, the decision maker must consider first, whether the proposal is 'infilling', and second whether that infilling can be considered to be 'limited'.
+To be considered 'infilling' a proposal must of necessity be located within a space or a gap between other buildings. - 6.31 Whether a proposal can be considered to be 'limited' relates both to the size of the site and the scale of the proposed development.
+For example, a proposal for a limited number of homes which is located within what is considered to be a significant gap will not be considered to comprise 'limited infilling'. - 6.32 It is important to stress that the process outlined simply leads to a decision as to whether the proposal should be considered to be not inappropriate in Green Belt terms.
 It does not automatically follow that planning permission will be granted.
 It is a first step after which any proposal will be judged against other planning policies to see whether it accords with the development plan as a whole, including requirements for high quality design.
 A poorly designed scheme that is not inappropriate in the Green Belt will still be refused.
 Please see Appendix 1 for a flow chart of the decision making process.